annalieNK/Recipe-Recommendations/README.rst

 Installation
 ~~~~~~~~~~~~

-To run the application clone this repository.
+The data for this application is stored in a personal AWS S3 bucket and retreived with the data version control package DVC.
+If you would like to replicate this application clone this repository and download the raw dataset, see link at the bottom of this page. .

-Download the data with DVC using the following line of code in the same directory in your terminal:
+When downloading the data with DVC it is assumed that the data is stored elsewhere and that DVC is connected.
+Next, use the following line of code in the same directory in your terminal to fetch the data:

 ::